These cottage cheese stuffed shells with ground beef are EXTRA. Extra saucy, extra cheesy, and extra delicious.

 - 1 lb. ground beef

 - 3 cloves garlic (minced)

 - About 10 basil leaves (sliced, divided)

-- Meanwhile, heat the oil in a large skillet over medium high heat.
+- Meanwhile, heat the remaining olive oil in a large skillet over medium high heat.
 Add the beef, breaking it up into large chunks spread across the pan.
 Cook, undisturbed, for 2-3 minutes, then flip.
 Continue to cook until all sides are browned, then add the garlic, sauteeing another 30 seconds.
 Turn off the heat, then drain off any excess fat.

 - Season the beef to taste with salt and pepper.
 Stir in the spaghetti sauce.

-- In a bowl, mix together the cottage cheese, egg, ½ cup Parmesan cheese, ½ cup mozzarella cheese, parsley, garlic powder, oregano, basil, Kosher salt, pepper, and half the basil.
+- In a bowl, mix together the cottage cheese, egg, ½ cup Parmesan cheese, ½ cup mozzarella cheese, parsley, garlic powder, oregano, Kosher salt, pepper, and half the basil.